BBC pays Diana’s private secretary ‘substantial sum’ over Bashir Panorama interview

 “The BBC apologises unreservedly to Commander Jephson for the harm caused to him and has paid his legal costs.
 The BBC has also paid Commander Jephson a substantial sum in damages, which he intends to donate in full to British charities nominated by him.”

-Mr Jephson said: “After more than 25 years, it is a relief finally to reach a conclusion to this painful episode.
+Mr Jephson said that after more than 25 years, it was “a relief finally to reach a conclusion to this painful episode.”

-“I am grateful to Lord Dyson and the journalists whose tenacity has brought the truth to light and I now look forward to donating the damages I have been awarded to Ty Hafan, the hospice for children in Wales, in memory of the late Diana, Princess of Wales.”
+“I am grateful to Lord Dyson and the journalists whose tenacity has brought the truth to light,” he said.

+He added that he planned to donate the money to the Welsh children’s hospice Ty Hafan in memory of Diana – who was the charity’s first patron.

 After the publication of the Dyson report last year, Prince William said BBC failures fuelled the “fear, paranoia and isolation” his mother felt in the final years of her life.